Defenses to Negligence Claims

 Comparative negligence is considered to be the less severe than contributory negligence.
 Contributory negligence bars recovery for the plaintiff if they bore some responsibility for the injury, no matter how small their responsibility might have been.
 In comparative negligence, the plaintiff’s responsibility for the injury only matters when determining the amount of damages each party owes.

 Many years ago, contributory negligence was more commonly applied, but recently courts have transitioned to using comparative negligence.

 7.9 Jones Act Negligence or Unseaworthiness – Plaintiff’s Negligence – Visit the United States Courts for the Ninth Circuit, which encompasses Seattle Washington and Portland Oregon, which describe ways in which the amount of damages can be reduced because of the plaintiff’s negligence.
 Also, find information about the level of the plaintiff’s causation required to trigger a reduction of damages for the plaintiff’s negligence.

 Comparative Negligence – Visit the website of the Legal Information Institute to see the different elements of comparative negligence and how it is applies.

-It is important to speak with an experienced attorney at Anderson Carey Williams & Neidzwski, LLP as soon as possible so that they can start working on your case immediately.
-The attorneys at Anderson Carey Williams & Neidzwski, LLP represent clients from offices in Bellingham and Seattle, Washington, Portland, Oregon, and San Francisco, California.
-Civil claims for damages can get tricky quick and an attorney can help you figure out the best possible way to combat negligence defenses and get the recovery you deserve.
-If you are accused of negligence at work resulting in your injury in Washington, Oregon, Alaska or California, then call 1 (800) 262-8529 today.
+It is important to speak with an experienced attorney as soon as possible so that they can start working on your case.
+The attorneys at Anderson Carey Williams & Neidzwski, LLP represent clients from Washington, Oregon, California, and Alaska.
+Civil claims for damages can get tricky and an attorney can help you figure out the best possible way to combat negligence defenses and get the recovery you deserve.
+Call 1 (800) 262-8529 today for your free consultation.